 Essentially, loose parts play is ‘no purchase necessary‘.
 Household items and items found in nature work just fine!

-Examples of items used in loose parts play
+Examples of loose parts play materials

 But, what materials do you needs?
 What are some examples of these activities?